9elements/firmware-action/docker/README.md

 build various firmware images.

-## Docker compose
+## Docker-compose

 The compose file is not used at the moment by actual docker-compose, it is manually parsed and fed to dagger.
-In addition, at the time of writing, dagger does not support docker compose.
+In addition, at the time of writing, dagger does not support docker-compose.

 The core problem was too many dockerfiles with practically identical content.
 And instead ot making up some custom configuration solution, we just decided to use existing and defined docker-compose yaml config structure.